-According to Internal Revenue Code (IRC) rules, NOL refunds in excess of \$2.0 million fall under the jurisdiction of the Joint Committee of Congress (Joint Committee) and are subject to review by the IRS and attorneys of the Joint Committee.
+According to Internal Revenue Code rules, Federal Income Tax refunds in excess of \$2.0 million fall under the jurisdiction of the Joint Committee of Congress (Joint Committee) and are subject to review by the IRS and attorneys of the Joint Committee.
 As a result, the Company, on April 1, 2011, received notice that its federal income tax return filing for the year ended December 31, 2009 would be under examination by the IRS.
-The IRS is currently performing field work as part of their audit procedures.
-In addition, because of the application of the 2009 NOL, tax periods ended December 31, 2004, 2005 and 2007 are subject to examination to the extent of the application of the NOL to those periods.
-The Company believes that the ultimate resolution of this examination will not have a material impact on the Company's consolidated financial position or results of operations.
+The IRS has performed all fieldwork procedures and the Company and the IRS entered into a settlement agreement for certain timing items, originally reported in 2009, to be deducted in future periods.
+The result of the settlement agreement did not have a material impact on the Company's consolidated financial position or results of operations.
+On January 22, 2013 the Company received notice of approval from the Joint Committee regarding the settlement agreement.